vuetifyjs/vuetify/packages/docs-next/src/pages/en/home.md

 ## Converting the page

-The following sections will cover various sections you will come across when convert an *Vuetify* page to *docs-next*
+The following will cover various sections you will come across when convert a *Vuetify* page to *docs-next*

 Each page in *doc-next* has been pre-filled with some dummy content.
 Component pages will contain a skeleton structure to put content in and some relevant information pertaining to the syntax of any available custom components.